 Brandon is thrilled to support Stephanie in realizing her vision for Katie's Art Project.
 For two years, Stephanie and Brandon have worked together bringing Katie’s Art Project events and programs to life.
 Brandon is a proud graduate of the Ithaca College School of Music dedicating his life to the arts and helping others through performance and administration.
-In addition to his work with Katie's Art Project, Brandon is an avid runner and a real estate salesperson.
+In addition to his work with Katie's Art Project, Brandon is an avid runner, road running coach and a realtor.

 Learn more about Brandon at connectwithbs.com.

 Molly Richey is very excited to be a part of Katie’s Art Project.
 She is a North Carolina native, and attended the University of Colorado Boulder where she studied Spanish Literature and Ethnic Studies.
 Molly's diverse career started in Real Estate in Denver for 3 years before meeting her future husband and moving to Dallas, Texas.
 Once in Dallas, she became a bilingual teacher, teaching first through third graders 7 years.
 Molly received her Masters in Educational Administration from Lamar University, and later moved to Chicago with her Husband Brent, where they still reside.
 Molly has one daughter, Elizabeth.
 Molly truly believes in the mission of Katie’s Art Project and feels that creating a legacy for children who suffer from life-threatening illnesses through art and music provides an irreplaceable sense of consistency and calm during a somewhat chaotic time in their lives.
 It also provides a definite future where one may not exist.
 Molly is honored to be helping to bring this project to children in New York and Chicago.